twilio-labs/function-templates/forward-message-mailgun/README.md

 ### Parameters

 This Function expects the incoming request to be a messaging webhook.
-The parameters that will be used are `From` and `Body`.
+The parameters that will be used are `To`, `From` and `Body`.